 Tell your doctor right away if you have any serious side effects, including: new or worsening bone/joint/muscle pain, new or unusual hip/thigh/groin pain, jaw pain, eye/vision problems.

 This medication may infrequently cause irritation and ulcers in your stomach or esophagus.
-Seek immediate medical attention if any of these serious side effects occur: new/severe/worsening heartburn, chest pain, difficult/painful swallowing, stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds.
+Get medical help right away if any of these serious side effects occur: new/severe/worsening heartburn, chest pain, difficult/painful swallowing, stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.